Archives

 Differentiating assessments and student products can be as simple as providing a math tool, like a multiplication chart, to students while they work on multiplying and dividing larger numbers.

-Another way to differentiate products for readiness would be to provide checklists for students.
-For example, if the goal was for students to create a graph from data, you could provide a checklist of the items needed to create a graph.
-They are still responsible to create and implement the graph components, and a checklist could help them do so successfully.
-Not every student would need this checklist, but it is a great way to differentiate for the students that do.
+Another way to differentiate products for readiness would be to provide student checklists.
+For example, if the goal was for students to create a graph from data, you could give a checklist of the items needed to make a graph.
+They are still responsible for developing and implementing the graph components, and a checklist could help them do so successfully.
+Not every student would need this checklist, but it is a great way to differentiate for those who do.

 These strategies would allow you to meet students where they are.
 They also provide you with a deeper understanding of what the student has learned.